Nairn Falls, located on the Duffey Lake Road (Hwy 99), BC, has an easy trail to its turbulent glacial waters along with a Provincial Park Campground.

 Annotated Google map of Hwy 99 from Whistler to Lillooet, BC.

 There is a Provincial Park Campsite with 94 camping spots at Nairn Falls.
-When we checked the reservation site on the day before we were going (July 18th) it told us that booking had to be done at least two days ahead, and everything was already booked and unavailable.
+When we checked the reservation site on the day before we were going (July 18th) the site informed us that booking had to be done at least two days ahead, and that everything was already booked and unavailable.

 - BC Parks Site: http://www.env.gov.bc.ca/bcparks/explore/parkpgs/nairn_falls/